Universal quantum control by non-Hermitian Hamiltonian: Theoretical framework

 The relevant time-evolution operators for Eqs.~(\ref{SchHamRot}) and (\ref{SchNonHamRot}) can be written in the Dyson series~\cite{Dyson1949TheRadiation} as

 and

 respectively, where $\hat{T}$ is the time-ordering operator and the zeroth-order term is the identical operator.

-It is generally hard to obtain the solution of $U_{\rm rot}(t)$ or $V_{\rm rot}(t)$ in a closed form due to the non-commutativity of the time-dependent Hamiltonian $H_{\rm rot}(t)$ at distinct moments.
-In case of the Hermitian Hamiltonian~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}, $H_{\rm rot}(t)=H_{\rm rot}^\dagger(t)$ can be partially or completely diagonalized by the von Neumann equation about the projection operator $\Pi_k(t)\equiv|\mu_k(t)\rangle\langle\mu_k(t)|$, then the time-evolution operator can be partially or completely determined.
-However, the non-Hermitian characteristic of the Hamiltonian operator, i.e., $\mathcal{H}_{km}(t)\ne\mathcal{H}_{mk}^*(t)$, $k\ne m$, can cause $H_{\rm rot}(t)$ in Eq.~(\ref{Hamrot}) and its Hermitian conjugate to become non-diagonalizable in any picture.
+It is generally hard to obtain the solution of $U_{\rm rot}(t)$ or $V_{\rm rot}(t)$ in a closed form due to the noncommutativity of the time-dependent Hamiltonian $H_{\rm rot}(t)$ at distinct time points.
+In case of the Hermitian Hamiltonian~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}, $H_{\rm rot}(t)=H_{\rm rot}^\dagger(t)$ can be partially or completely diagonalized by the von Neumann equation about the projection operator $\Pi_k(t)\equiv|\mu_k(t)\rangle\langle\mu_k(t)|$.
+Then the obtained parametric conditions for $H(t)$ can activate the relevant ancillary basis state $|\mu_k(t)\rangle$ to be the universal passage and the time-evolution operator can be partially or completely determined (see Appendix~\ref{dAlembert} for details).
+However, the non-Hermitian characteristic of the Hamiltonian, i.e., $\mathcal{H}_{km}(t)\ne\mathcal{H}_{mk}^*(t)$, $k\ne m$, can cause $H_{\rm rot}(t)$ in Eq.~(\ref{Hamrot}) and its Hermitian conjugate to be nondiagonalizable in any picture.
+It means that the von Neumann equation should be generalized to adapt to the non-Hermitian Hamiltonian.